jsenv/file-size-impact/readme.md

 # See also

-- [@jsenv/performance-impact](https://github.com/jsenv/performance-impact): Monitor pull requests impacts but on performance metrics.
+- [@jsenv/performance-impact](https://github.com/jsenv/performance-impact): Monitor pull requests impacts but on performance metrics
-- [@jsenv/lighthouse-score-impact](https://github.com/jsenv/jsenv-lighthouse-score-impact): Monitor pull requests impacts but on lighthouse score.
+- [@jsenv/lighthouse-impact](https://github.com/jsenv/lighthouse-impact): Monitor pull requests impacts but on lighthouse score

 # Other